-The details of the task for each subtask are described below.
+The details of each task are described below.

 If there are multiple teams with the same score, the team with the fewest number of retries is a winner.
 If there is no tie in the retry times, the team with the shortest demonstration time is a winner.
 If there is still no superiority or inferiority, a winner will be decided based on the deliberation by the jury.